19hours/sg-statutes/Acts/Moneylenders Act.md

 (a) a bank licensed under the Banking Act (Cap.
 19); or

-(b) a merchant bank that is approved as a financial institution under section 28 of the Monetary Authority of Singapore Act (Cap.
-186),
+(b) a merchant bank that is approved as a financial institution under section 28 of the Monetary Authority of Singapore Act,

 and includes a finance company licensed under the Finance Companies Act (Cap.
 108);

-[5/2010 wef 11/02/2010]

 “body corporate” includes a limited liability partnership;